-- R-CMB-02: Emission Reductions from Replacement with Zero Emission or Low NOx Appliances Residential Space Heating - R-CMB-03: Emissions Reductions from Residential Cooking Devices - R-CMB-04: Emission Reductions from Replacement with Zero Emission or Low NOx Appliances Residential Other Combustion Sources
+- R-CMB-03: Emissions Reductions from Residential Cooking Devices - R-CMB-04: Emission Reductions from Replacement with Zero Emission or Low NOx Appliances - Residential Other Combustion Sources

 R-CMB-01: EMISSION REDUCTIONS FROM REPLACEMENT WITH ZERO EMISSION OR LOW NOX APPLIANCES - RESIDENTIAL WATER HEATING: This control measure seeks to reduce NOx emissions from residential building water heating sources that are subject to Rule 1121 - Control of Oxides of Nitrogen (NOx) from Residential Type, Natural Gas-Fired Water Heaters.
 The measure proposes to: (1) develop a rule to require zero emission water heating units for installations in both new and existing residences; and (2) allow low NOx technologies as a transitional alternative when installing a zero emission unit is determined to be infeasible (e.g., colder climate zones, or architecture design obstacles).
 This control measure would include incentive funds to facilitate the transition to zero emission technologies and promote further emission reductions earlier than required.
 A primary zero emission residential water heating technology is currently available with the all-electric heat pump water heater.